Dotneteer/kliveide/design/generic-z80-machine.md

 ### Internal CPU state

-The Z80 CPU implementation uses a few state variables to keep track of the current execution cycle state:
+Beside registers and CPU clock state, the CPU engine uses a few additional state variables to keep track of the current execution cycle state:

-- `$cpuSignalFlags`: A variable that represents the signal flags (INT, NMI, HLT, and RST) of the CPU.
+- `$cpuSignalFlags`: A variable representing the signal flags (INT, NMI, HLT, and RST) of the CPU.
 The zero value indicates that there is no signal to process.
-- `$iff1`, `$iff2`: The internal IFF1 and IFF2 flip-flops of the Z80 CPU to manage interrupt state.
+- `$iff1`, `$iff2`: The internal IFF1 and IFF2 flip-flops of the Z80 CPU to manage interrupt state
-- `$interruptMode`: The current interrupt mode as set by the `IM 0`, `IM 1`, and `IM 2` Z80 instructions.
+- `$interruptMode`: The current interrupt mode as set by the `IM 0`, `IM 1`, and `IM 2` Z80 instructions
+- `$isInterruptBlocked`: Flag that blocks the interrupt while an instruction is being executed
-- `$isInterruptBlocked`: Flag that disables interrupt in the middle of an instruction's execution.
+- `$isInOpExecution`: Indicates that the CPU is in the middle of executing an instruction
 - `$prefixMode`: Signs the current prefix mode:
-    - $00: Standard instrcutions
+    - $00: Standard instructions
     - $01: $CB prefix, bit instructions
     - $02: $ED prefix, extended instructions
 - `$indexMode`: Index register-related operation